Edited by: Keri Stooksbury

 There are several credit cards that offer the benefit of free or discounted airplane Wi-Fi.
 These credit cards all have annual fees so are not worth getting for this benefit alone, but if you’re choosing between 2 cards, then this may swing the balance in favor of one over another.

-Ground-based businesses have long seen the benefits of offering free Wi-Fi to their customers as the marketing exposure of a Facebook check-in or shared Instagram photo far outweigh the operational costs.
+Ground-based businesses have long seen the benefits of offering free Wi-Fi to their customers as the marketing exposure of a shared Instagram photo far outweighs the operational costs.

-Airplanes are one of the few places that payment is required to access Wi-Fi, but it looks like this may be set to change with JetBlue trailblazing free inflight Wi-Fi and talks of Delta following suit.
+Airplanes are one of the few places where payment is required to access Wi-Fi, but it looks like this may be set to change with airlines like JetBlue trailblazing free inflight Wi-Fi and talks of Delta and Hawaiian Airlines following suit.

-With technical developments in streamlining airplane antennas, operational costs for fuel consumption are decreasing and these savings can hopefully be passed on to passengers.
+With technical developments in streamlining airplane antennas and operational costs for fuel consumption decreasing, the savings can hopefully be passed on to passengers.